iiasa/python-stub/README.md

 0. Change the text of the `LICENSE` file and the badge in this readme (optional).
 1. Rename the folder `python_stub` to the intended package name.
 2. Update the package name, author info and url in `setup.cfg`.
-3. Update the package name, author info and copyright in `doc/source/conf.py`
+3. Update the package name, author info and copyright in `doc/source/conf.py`.
+4. Delete the configuration section from this readme and update the title and overview section.

 Make sure to commit all changes to your new repository - then program away!